MorBlau/tasker-call-recording/README.md

-# Enable call recording project
+# Enable call recording on OnePlus phones
 This tasker project enables call recording on OnePlus phones.

 To enable call recording follow these steps: